Certified mediator? The Sparrow and the Peacock

 Dana Curtis, Mediation as a Way of Rebuilding Relationships

 Another one of our exceptional Edwards Mediation Academy instructors is Dana Curtis.
 Dana was among the first attorneys in the U.S. to devote her career exclusively to mediation, and she began her full-time mediation practice in 1991.
-She has been a teacher of mediation, negotiation and other conflict management programs for over 25 years, including at […]
+She has been a teacher of mediation, negotiation and other conflict management programs for over 25 years, including […]

 Rebecca Westerfield, Making People Feel Comfortable